build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 #### Summary - Prompt Engineering
 The list of Prompt Engineering techniques are getting longer in a yearly or even monthly pace.
-How to know which approach fits you best is also an experimentation journey.
+How to know which approach fits you best is also an experimenting journey.
 Here are some tips.

 1. Define your objective, ideathon and understand your specific use cases, define what good output would look like.
 2. Then Working backwards from your specific use case.
-3. If you considering using prompt engineering (over fine tuning approach, which will be covered in the next section), start from the simple before moving the advanced/complex approach.
+3. If you considering using prompt engineering (over fine tuning approach, which will be covered in the next section), start from simple approach.

-   If few-shot prompting will achieve your goal, don't bother goes to chain-of-Thought.
+   If few-shot prompting will achieve your goal, don't bother goes to RAG.

 4. Be specific on prompt - as clear as possible on
     -  input questions
     -  context (additional information)
     -  examples (output format)
-    -  and instructions (e.g. step-by-step instruction)
+    -  instructions (e.g. step-by-step instruction)

 If you want to update the pre-trained LLM to have your own customized model targeting for specific needs, **Fine Tuning** is where to go.

 ### Fine Tuning

 We all know that training a LLM is costly and time-consuming.
-With the exponentially increasing on size of LLMs (in terms of parameters in training), training a new LLM from scratch by each individual organization is challenging and maybe not necessary.
+With the exponentially increasing on size of LLMs (in terms number of parameters), training a new LLM from scratch by each individual organization is challenging and maybe not necessary.
 Instead, fine-tuning on top of the LLM as the foundation model is way more promising and cost-efficient.

 If you have direct access to LLMs, you have the option to deploy the LLM on your own environment or host them on 3rd party platform (e.g. Amazon SageMaker JumpStart, Amazon Bedrock (preview)) to further fine-tune with your own target data and generate your own model.